Kaliumhexacyanoferrat/GenHTTP.Website/content/documentation/server/engines/ioxide.md

 ### Static Files

-For static file serving on with GenHTTP, see the [Ioxide Engine](../../../content/handlers/files/#ioxide-engine) section of the files handler page - the `GenHTTP.Modules.IoxideFiles` module bakes responses ahead of time and revalidates them via `statx` instead of assembling them per request.
+For static file serving, see the [Ioxide Engine](../../../content/handlers/files/#ioxide-engine) section of the files handler page - the directory based `Assets.From(...)` bakes responses ahead of time and revalidates them via `statx` on this engine instead of assembling them per request, without a separate module.

 ## Tuning the io_uring Runtime